elcorto/psweep/README.md

 calc/*/*.bin
 ```

-You can even go crazy with [`git-lfs`](https://git-lfs.github.com) here.
-Again,
+You can even go crazy with [`git-lfs`][git-lfs] here.
+Again, we don't enforce a
-we don't enforce a specific workflow.
-We just provide basic building blocks to
+specific workflow but instead just provide basic building blocks.
-create your own.

 ## Simulate / Dry-Run: look before you leap